 Wroclaw: Finding Dwarves on Your Way

 Wroclaw, the capital of Silesia, belonged to Germany until 1945 and was one of the last German cities to be seized by the Red Army in World War II.
 Since then, Wroclaw has developed into one of Poland’s major urban areas.
-Although the Polish cuisine may not have the best reputation, food lovers will not feel out of place there.
-The Old City offers lots of snack bars and places selling cheap and delicious food.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.